evoldoers/machineboss/README.md

-                                parameter over input length --weight-output-geom arg      place geometric distribution with specified parameter over output length --make-generator              convert a machine into a generator --make-recognizer             convert a machine into a recognizer
+                                parameter over input length --weight-output-geom arg      place geometric distribution with specified parameter over output length --silence-input               silence inputs, converting a machine into a generator --silence-output              silence outputs, converting a machine into a recognizer --copy-output-to-input        copy outputs to inputs, converting a generator into an echo machine --copy-input-to-output        copy inputs to outputs, converting a recognizer into an echo machine

 Infix operators:
   -m [ --compose ]              compose, summing out silent cycles '=&gt;'